KMNitesh05/cp2k_2_deepmdkit/README.md

 # cp2k_2_deepmdkit

-## CP2K Putput to DEEPMD-KIT Input Converter
+## CP2K Output to DEEPMD-KIT Input Converter

 This package allows for the conversion of CP2K output files to DEEPMD-KIT input files with ease.
 It includes several command-line tools prefixed with `c2d-` for different tasks.